-CampCalNOW started in 1975 as the California Travel Parks Association (CTPA) when 30 park owners joined together and separating from the Western MH Association.
-That first year, a volunteer committee was formed to begin work on Title 25 updates, and a another committee planned and printed 100,000 Camp-California guides.
+The California Outdoor Hospitality Association started in 1975 as the California Travel Parks Association (CTPA) when 30 park owners joined together and separating from the Western MH Association.
+That first year, a volunteer committee was formed to begin work on Title 25 updates, and another committee planned and printed 100,000 Camp-California guides.
 They even had a picnic table raising and built 200 picnic tables in 2 days!

-From those humble beginnings, CTPA became the California Association of RV Parks & Campgrounds (CalARVC) in 2008, and today is the CampCalNOW RV Park and Campground Alliance.
 In the beginning, it was volunteer managed with part-time paid staff.
-It’s first official Executive Director was John Imler, owner of Campers Inn RV Park in Dunnigan, soon to be followed by Tug & Judy Miller, owners of the Auburn KOA in 1981.
-After 23 years, Tug and Judy Miller retired and Debbie Sipe assumed the role of Executive Director.
-The next chapter of CampCalNOW began in 2019, with Dyana Kelley as the new President and CEO.
+Its first official Executive Director was John Imler, owner of Campers Inn RV Park in Dunnigan, soon to be followed by Tug & Judy Miller, owners of the Auburn KOA in 1981.
+After 23 years, Tug and Judy Miller retired, and Debbie Sipe assumed the role of Executive Director.
+The next chapter of CalOHA began in 2019, with Dyana Kelley as the new President and CEO.

-Throughout its more than 45 year history, CTPA/CalARVC/CampCalNOW has successfully protected RV parks at the state capitol, passing two sets of Title 25 rewrites, legalizing park model RVs, allowing for the submetering of electricity, the RV Occupancy Law, and reducing time-stay limitations, among other legislative and regulatory actions.
+Throughout its more than 45-year history, CTPA/CalARVC/CampCalNOW/CalOHA has successfully protected RV parks at the state capitol, passing two sets of Title 25 rewrites, legalizing park model RVs, allowing for the submetering of electricity, the RV Occupancy Law, and reducing time-stay limitations, among other legislative and regulatory actions.